 - Was there any part of the film that you would enjoy talking about with a friend?

-- What technical aspects shined for you or were lacking (sound design, musical score, special effects, stunts, lighting, set design, etc.).
+- What technical aspects shined for you or were lacking (sound design, cinematography and color selections, musical score, special effects, stunts, lighting, production design, etc.).

 - Minute Nine: